Scottish Ancestry Research - useful tips for exploring your roots

-If you are starting some Scottish ancestry research, you can take advantage of the range of great resources that Scotland offers.
+If you are starting some Scottish ancestry research, take advantage of the range of great resources that Scotland offers.

 Scottish Ancestry Research